rishabh514/UPI-TRANSACTION-ANALYSIS-PROJECT/README.md

 This project answers key business questions such as:

-- How rapidly has UPI scaled since launch?
+- How rapidly has UPI scaled from launch to becoming a national digital payments infrastructure?
-- Which apps dominate the ecosystem and how has their share shifted?
+- Which UPI applications dominate the ecosystem, and how has market share evolved over time?
-- How concentrated is market share among major players?
+- How concentrated is the UPI market, and what does this reveal about competitive dynamics?
-- Which states lead or lag in adoption?
+- Which states contribute the most transaction activity, and how uneven is UPI adoption across India?
-- How resilient is transaction growth during contraction periods?
+- How resilient has transaction growth been during periods of volatility and contraction?
+- How has the UPI ecosystem matured as it scaled from an emerging platform to a stable payment infrastructure?
-- What operational indicators can help monitor ecosystem health?
+- Which growth, concentration, and stability indicators can be monitored to assess ecosystem health over time?

 ---